 Adding new products and categories in EKM is really simple.
-On the shop page, you simply click the add product or category button at the top of the page and a pop up will appear (as can be seen in the image below).
+On the shop or products page, you simply click the add product or category button at the top of the page and a pop up will appear (as can be seen in the image below).
 The tabbed sidebar in the pop up makes the flow of adding a new product really nice and it is easy to navigate between the section.

 Adding a new category is very similar to adding a new product, only with less sections that you need to fill out.
 With EKM, you can add parent and sub-categories, which makes creating a category hierarchy to organise your products very easy.
 This is helpful for both user experience and SEO.

 When it comes to managing your inventory, EKM isn’t great as standard because the Shop or Products section (depending which theme you have installed) is a live preview of the front end of your site and to edit a product listing, you will need to navigate around your site and find the product in order to be able to edit it.